rinward23/AstroEngine/docs/SWISS_EPHEMERIS.md

 # >>> AUTO-GEN BEGIN: Swiss Ephemeris Setup v1.0
 # Swiss Ephemeris — Setup

-AstroEngine ships with `pyswisseph==2.10.3.2` (Swiss Ephemeris).
-Without data files, it will fall back to the built-in Moshier model (lower precision but fine for CI/dev).
+AstroEngine is AGPL-3.0-only; all runtime and documentation updates inherit that licence.
+The project ships with `pyswisseph==2.10.3.2` (Swiss Ephemeris), but the proprietary data packs remain optional.
+Without licensed data files, the engine automatically falls back to the bundled open-source Moshier model (lower precision but deterministic for CI/dev).

 Every wheel now bundles an empty `astroengine/datasets/swisseph_stub/` directory so `SE_EPHE_PATH` can always point somewhere deterministic even outside the source tree.